4 Minute Read

 Your emergency fund may feel like a ton of money just sitting there doing nothing, but it’s actually doing a lot.
 It’s your insurance policy against the unpredictable.
 So don’t drain it just because you see something shiny and new.

-On the other hand, give yourself permission to use your emergency fund if you have an immediate, unexpected expense.
+But keep in mind that you have permission to use your emergency fund if you have an unexpected, immediate expense.
 Just remember to replenish your savings as soon as you get back on your feet.
-You never know when you’ll need it next.
+You never know when you'll need it next.

 Remember, savings is the margin between you and stress.
 Ready to start saving for emergencies and big purchases?
-The first step to saving is to create a plan for your money—and that plan is called a budget.
-Sign up for our free budget app EveryDollar today.
+The first step is to create a plan for your money—and that plan is called a budget!
+Sign up for our free budget app, EveryDollar, today!